Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Related Work

 \subsection{Neural video game simulation}

 In the last few years, video game simulation using deep neural networks has emerged as a new research trend ~\cite{Kim2020_GameGan,kim2021drivegan,menapace2021pvg,Menapace2022PlayableEnvironments,davtyan2022glass,huang2022layered}.
-The objective is to train a neural network to synthesize videos based on sequences of actions provided at every time step.
+The objective is to train a neural network to synthesize videos based on a specific type of prompt: a sequence of actions provided at every time step.

 This problem was first addressed using training videos annotated with the corresponding action labels at each time step~\cite{oh2015action,chiappa2017recurrent,Kim2020_GameGan}.
 They consider a discrete action representation that is difficult to define a priori for real-world environments.
 More recently, \cite{kim2021drivegan} proposed a framework that uses a continuous action representation to model real-world driving scenarios.
 Devising a good continuous action representation for an environment, however, is complex.
 To avoid this complexity, \cite{menapace2021pvg, Menapace2022PlayableEnvironments} propose to learn a discrete action representation. \cite{huang2022layered} expands on this idea by modeling actions as a learned set of geometric transformations, while \cite{davtyan2022glass} represents actions by separating them into a global shift component and a local discrete action component.